Configuring DOCSIS Mini-PIM Interfaces

 The DHCP and DHCPv6 clients are used to get the IP address from the CMTS using the DHCP protocol.
 DHCP is supported on IPv4 and IPv6.
 One of the main components of the configuration file is the static public IP address, which CMTS assigns to the cable modem.
 The management IP address is configured on the Mini-PIM’s hybrid fiber coaxial (HFC) interface, which performs the following tasks:

-The SRX Series Firewall’s Routing Engine is configured through the existing QoS CLI.
-Because the configuration on the SRX Series Firewall’s Routing Engine and Mini-PIM is done together, the QoS configuration has to be consistent between the Routing Engine and the cable modem interface.
+The device is configured through the existing QoS CLI.
+Because the configuration on the Routing Engine and Mini-PIM is done together, the QoS configuration has to be consistent between the Routing Engine and the cable modem interface.
 The QoS mechanisms on the Routing Engine are decoupled from the QoS mechanisms on the Mini-PIM.
+The configuration file downloaded from CMTS contains parameters for primary and secondary flows.
+These parameters are programmed in the DOCSIS Mini-PIM.
+The Mini-PIM sends these parameters to the Routing Engine through the PIM infrastructure.
+The secondary flows are prioritized over primary flows in the DOCSIS Mini-PIM. |

-The DOCSIS Mini-PIM performs transparent bridging by sending the packets received on the Ethernet interface with the SRX Series Firewall to the HFC interface and vice versa, without any modifications to the packet.
-All the other services such as webserver, DHCP server, and DNS server are disabled on the DOCSIS Mini-PIM during transparent bridging.
+The DOCSIS Mini-PIM performs transparent bridging by sending the packets received on the Ethernet interface to the HFC interface and vice versa, without any modifications to the packet.
+All the other services such as webserver, DHCP server, and DNS server are disabled on the DOCSIS Mini-PIM during transparent bridging. |

 Example: Configuring the DOCSIS Mini-PIM Interfaces